.

 To Date Or Not To Date?
 That Is The Question

-Although parents don't want to face the idea of their child dating, it's bound to happen and parents should engage in conversations about what is and isn't acceptable.
+Many parents don't want to face the idea of their child dating.
+It is bound to happen and parents should engage in conversations about it.

 While John Mayer may not be the role model fathers are looking towards, he certainly has mothers and fathers alike getting teary-eyed as he sings, “Fathers be good to your daughters.
 Daughters will love like you do.”